-High quality print of an original painting on 200gsm archival quality paper, printed with UV stable inks and signed by the artist.
+Prints are on 200gsm archival quality paper, printed with UV stable inks and signed by the artist.
 Comes to you rolled in a sturdy postal tube.
 Prices included P&P to UK addresses.
+You can also get tea towels and greetings cards of this painting.

-Paintings, Watercolour, MapsAhoy there!
-This painting celebrates the poetry of the shipping forecast, a great British institution.
-I also have greetings cards, and tea towels of this painting!
-High quality print of an original painting on 200gsm archival quality paper, printed with UV stable inks and signed by the artist.
-Comes to you rolled in a sturdy postal tube.
-Prices included P&P to UK addresses.
-Choose either A1 size 594 x 841mm or A2 420 x 594mm£30.00–£45.00
+High quality signed print, size A2 (420 x 594mm) of an original painting on 200gsm archival quality paper, printed with UV stable inks and signed by the artist.
+Comes to you wrapped and rolled in a sturdy postal pack.
+Price includes P&P to UK addresses.

-This year, 2017, marks the 50th anniversary of the release of the Beatles’ album Sgt Pepper’s Lonely Hearts Club Band.
+In 2017 was the 50th anniversary of the release of the Beatles’ album Sgt Pepper’s Lonely Hearts Club Band.
 My painting of British Rock Music celebrates its kaleidoscopic originality, with a respectful nod to genius British artist Peter Blake.
 It was Blake who designed the cover to that groundbreaking album.
 It’s a visual soundtrack of my life in a Pop Art homage.

-British Rock Music
+British Rock Music painting